EWR - ORL

 • Which aircraft models fly most regularly from Newark Liberty Airport to Orlando?

-The Airbus A320neo is the aircraft model that flies most regularly on the Newark Liberty Airport to Orlando flight route.
+The Airbus A321neo is the aircraft model that flies most regularly on the Newark Liberty Airport to Orlando flight route.

 • Which airline alliances offer flights from Newark Liberty Airport to Orlando?

-Star Alliance is the only airline alliance operating flights between Newark Liberty Airport and Orlando.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Newark Liberty Airport and Orlando, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Newark Liberty Airport to Orlando?